Custom sort orders

-For users interacting with the Pagefind JS API directly, Pagefind supports sorting results by tagged attributes instead of page relevancy.
+Pagefind supports sorting results by tagged attributes instead of page relevancy.
 For a sort to be available in the browser, pages must be tagged with the data-pagefind-sort attribute.

 <p data-pagefind-sort="date">2022-10-20</p>

 An element tagged with data-pagefind-sort will capture the contents of that element and provide the given key as a sort option to the Pagefind JS API.
+In the above example, the page would be tagged as date: "2022-10-20".

 <h1 data-pagefind-sort="weight[data-weight]" data-weight="10">Hello World</h1>